frenck/awesome-home-assistant/README.md

 - [ESPHome](https://esphome.io/) - Program ESP8266 boards and ESP32 boards using YAML.
 - [Magic Cards](https://github.com/maddox/magic-cards) - RFID scannable cards that you can program to do anything.
-- [Sonoff Tasmota](https://github.com/arendst/Sonoff-Tasmota) - Firmware for ESP8266 boards and devices.
+- [Tasmota](https://github.com/arendst/Tasmota) - Firmware for ESP8266 boards and devices.

 ### DIY Gateways